Programs > Code.org Professional Development

 WHAT IS CODE.ORG?

-Code.org® is a nonprofit dedicated to expanding access to computer science in schools and increasing participation by young women and students from other underrepresented groups.
+Code.org® is a nonprofit dedicated to expanding access to computer science and AI in schools.
 Their vision aligns with ours: every student in every school should have the opportunity to learn computer science as part of their core K-12 education.

 The Code.org curriculum provides a comprehensive K-12 learning pathway, supplying the scaffolding needed to build an in-depth understanding of computer science and digital literacy, preparing students for future careers (especially in STEM!).
 All of Code.org’s curriculum resources and tutorials will forever be free to use, and the Code.org online learning platform is DSA approved statewide.

 As the Hawai‘i Regional Partner for the Code.org Teacher Professional Learning Program, STEMworks™ is helping to advance Computer Science (CS) education in K-12 schools statewide.
-We provide quality professional development (PD) opportunities for Hawai‘i’s educators for each course in the Code.org CS pathway: Computer Science Fundamentals, Discoveries, Principles, and AP Computer Science A.
+We provide quality professional development (PD) opportunities for Hawai‘i’s educators for each course in the Code.org CS pathway: Computer Science Fundamentals, Discoveries, Principles, AP Computer Science A, and the new AI Foundations.

 WORKSHOP OPPORTUNITIES

 All teachers are welcome to join, no previous experience teaching computer science needed!
-Full scholarships are available for qualified teachers.
+Full scholarships are available for teachers implementing in the upcoming school year.

 Looking for a flexible, modern computer science curriculum that's engaging, inclusive, and packed with real-world relevance?
 AI Foundations blends core computer science concepts with AI, data science, and cybersecurity, all in one accessible curriculum.